buggyrace/buggy-race-about/docs/buggy-editor/getting-the-code.md

-The OAuth app requests permission from the student for write access to their GitHub account, in order to fork the repo for them (and, if you have chosen it, to add the tasks too).
+The OAuth app requests permission from the student for write access to their GitHub account, in order to fork the repo for them (and, if you have chosen it, to inject the tasks too).

 You need to create the OAuth app up on GitHub.
-There's no coding involvedThe name of the GitHub account you use will be exposed to your students (which is already the case if you've committed your customisations to the editor source code with it).
+There's no coding involved (because your race server already has the "back-end" code needed for the callback): you just have to fill in the online form.
+The name of the GitHub account you use will be exposed to your students (which is already the case if you've committed your customisations to the editor source code with it).

 > **See the instructions on GitHub for
 [Creating an OAuth App](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app)**